MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 <br>

-&emsp;&emsp;I wanted to hide from more than just DLL certificate checks, and I didn't want to rely on RWX dlls, which are pretty uncommon.
+I wanted to hide from more than just DLL certificate checks, and I didn't want to rely on RWX dlls, which are pretty uncommon.
 Why not just abuse the far more common "RX" sections (i.e. the .text section) instead?

 <br>